hotosm/damage-assessment-infra/Documentation/03 Infrastructure/07 Role Based Access Control.md

 ## AD Groups

-The following AD groups have been created in the organisations Tenant:
+The following AD groups have been created in the organisation's Tenant:

 |AD Group|Mapped to Equivalent Roles in Resource Group(s)*|
 |---|---|